SKELUX/data_pycovery/README.md

 # data_pycovery
-A crappy but opensource data recovery option, just bulk dumps every recognized file format it can find.
+Bulk dumps every recognized file format it can find, doubles as a data privacy tool to format unallocated clusters.

-Also able to format unallocated clusters, while leaving existing files alone.

 Currently only supports NTFS, on Windows.
 FAT support is incomplete, use with caution.